Whimsy Stick

 Wide arcs, not tight circles

-The chase arc radius determines how much turning force goes through the dog’s joints per rep. A short homemade pole that forces tight circles is the single biggest design failure in homemade and cheap commercial builds.
+The chase arc radius determines how much turning force goes through the dog’s joints per rep. A short homemade pole that forces tight circles is the single biggest design failure in both homemade and cheap commercial builds.

 ⏱️